aslilac/aslilac/README.md

-## Hello! 🌿

 ![banner image](/BANNER.png)

-Always trying to learn new tricks. 🐶
+## Always trying to learn new tricks. 🐶

 ```typescript
 self as Lilac